-As at December 31, 2012, the market capitalization of UEX Corporation was below the carrying value of the Company's net assets which are primarily represented by mineral properties.
-The Company has reviewed recent arms-length transactions for the acquisition of uranium resources defined by National Instrument 43-101 and has concluded that the carrying value of the Company's net assets is supported.
+The Company performed an evaluation of impairment indicators under IFRS 6(20) for its exploration and evaluation assets (mineral properties) as at December 31, 2013 and has concluded that there are no indicators of impairment.
+However, as at December 31, 2013, the market capitalization of the Company was below the carrying value of its net assets which are primarily represented by mineral properties.
+Accordingly, the Company has also reviewed the value attributed per pound in the ground of U_3O_8 in recent arms-length transactions for the acquisition of uranium resources defined by National Instrument 43-101.
+As a result of this review the Company has concluded that the Company's net assets are not impaired.